skip to Main Content

 The steel industry has always embraced innovation.
-But many critical processes still rely on physical inspections and scheduled maintenance strategies that increase the likelihood of catastrophic equipment failure.
+However, many critical processes still rely on physical inspections and scheduled maintenance strategies, which increase the likelihood of catastrophic equipment failure.

 Ladle monitoring and Electric Arc Furnace (EAF) monitoring applications, for example, require highly skilled technicians to access the site, assess wear, and evaluate the condition of equipment.